 |Farmer Boy (c) 1933 by Laura Ingalls Wilder|

-Farmer Boy is the 2nd book of the series about Laura's husband's childhood.
+Farmer Boy is the 2nd book of the Little House on the Prairie series.

 Like other books written by Laura Ingalls Wilder, the book doesn't have a story question, end goal, or plot, it simply follows Almanzo through various adventures in chronological order.
 The writing is simple enough for children to read and understand, yet vivid and descriptive as well.
 Each chapter works as its own short story, and that is the magic of the book.
 The story shows us how people lived back in the 1800s, and gives us a glimpse of a life when things were a little tougher, yet a little simpler, and people were happy with what they had.
 Almanzo, his brother and his two sisters, for example, are ecstatic Christmas morning when they wake up to find presents in their stockings.
 Just their stockings, not a room full of wrapped gifts.
 Yet, they're happy and contented.
 He and his family work hard for what they get, and while he may not have everything someone else might think he needs to be happy, Almanzo is.
 He's happy with his family, a boughten cap he gets for Christmas, and a full plate of food!

 I enjoyed reading this story when I was young, and I enjoyed listening to it on cd just recently.
 I recommend this book to both children and adults who would enjoy an easy read about life in the 1800s.